 By law, you must call or write your bank requesting a stop on an automated debit at least three business days before the scheduled payment is to be issued.
-If you make an oral request, the bank may require you to confirm it in writing within 14 days of your call, and you should do so more quickly if you can and even if it is not a requirement.
+If you make an oral request, the bank may require you to confirm it in writing within 14 days of your call.
+You should confirm your oral request in writing as quickly as possible even if not required by the bank.
 Because of the disaster, your bank may be willing to waive the three-business-day notification period or waive overdraft fees.
 Notify your bank about any errors within 60 days of the statement showing the error.